a-n-rose/a-n-rose.github.io/_posts/2019-01-13-workshop-pyladies-deeplearning-speech.md

 ## Other Related Tutorials

-* Building a <a href="https://medium.com/analytics-vidhya/building-a-speaker-identification-system-from-scratch-with-deep-learning-f4c4aa558a56">Speaker Identification System</a>
+* Building a <a href="https://medium.com/analytics-vidhya/building-a-speaker-identification-system-from-scratch-with-deep-learning-f4c4aa558a56">Speaker Identification System</a>.

+* Review of machine and deep learning techniques to do <a href="https://nlpforhackers.io/deep-learning-introduction/">sentiment analysis</a> of text.

+* Use LSTM on <a href="https://towardsdatascience.com/a-beginners-guide-on-sentiment-analysis-with-rnn-9e100627c02e">sentiment analysis</a> text data.

+* Time Series <a href="https://machinelearningmastery.com/time-series-forecasting-supervised-learning/">Crashcourse</a>